Passport for Convicted Felon – How to Get a Passport With A Criminal Record?

 - Being a minor who does not have parental consent to obtain a passport

 Under federal law 22 U.S.C.
-2714, the US government will not issue you a passport if you are convicted of a felony federal or state drug offense while using a passport or crossing international boundaries during the commission of that crime.
+2714, the US government will not issue a passport to anyone if convicted of a felony, federal or state drug offense while using a passport or crossing international boundaries during the commission of that crime.
 They would also revoke any existing passport in these cases.
-This disqualification is in effect throughout the duration of your imprisonment in a jail, stay in a halfway house or parole.
+This disqualification is in effect throughout your imprisonment in jail, stay in a halfway house or parole.

 Getting a Passport for a Convicted Felon

-Start by filling out Form DS-11: Application for a U.S. Passport online or in person at an Passport Agency or Passport Acceptance Facility.
+A first-time applicant must complete Form DS-11: Application for a U.S. Passport online or in person at a Passport Agency or Passport Acceptance Facility.
+This form is used if you had a passport that has expired more than five years ago.
+To renew an expired passport less than 15 years old, complete Form DS-82.
+For a lost or stolen passport, complete Form DS-64.
 Be as honest as you can.
-Fill out the form completely to avoid delays.
+Fill out the form entirely to avoid delays.

-Include a citizen document, such as a certified copy of your birth certificate, a previous passport, naturalization certificate, and certificate of citizenship or a consular report of birth abroad.
-Supply a copy of your photo identification, such as a driver’s license or current school or military ID card.
+You must provide proof of citizenship which can be a certified copy of your birth certificate, a previous passport, naturalization certificate, and certificate of citizenship or a consular report of birth abroad.
+Provide a copy of your photo identification, such as a driver’s license, current school, or military ID card.

 Take two passport pictures of yourself in front of a white background.
-The photos should be current, within six months of passport application, clearly show your face, and be about 2 inches in size present the photos, documents, application form in person to your nearest passport acceptance agent.
+The photos should be current, within six months of passport application, clearly show your face, and be about 2 inches in size.
+Take the photos, documents, and application form in person to your nearest passport acceptance agent.